js-ferguson/myBlog/myBlog/README.md

 * Add delete post functionality to edit post page

+* Remember me on login screen should actually remember me

 * Users should be able to change their details.
 Optionally add first and last names, and change password with email token

-* paginate posts and comments

 * make nav links should be coloured differently if you are currently on that page.